mpolyak/slack-abstract/README.md

 The selected initial seed evolves to a pattern of horizontal lines stretching across the board, travelling vertically as destructive and reflective waves that infinitely repeat.

+## Meaning

+This is an attempt to explore Abstract art.
+I imagine that there is a process, a set of rules, that manifests the visual.
+Maybe it is the evolution over time that carries meaning?

 ## Development
 See the avatar evolve by running `npm start dev` (python3 is required), and navigating to `http://localhost:8000/prototype.html`.